cselab/aphros/examples/107_wasm/aphros.md

 `hypre_periodic_x`, `hypre_periodic_y` (0, 1)
 : Make the domain periodic in the x- and y-directions

+`steps_per_frame`
+: Number of time steps per rendering frame

 `stokes` (0, 1)
-: Enable Stokes flow solver (the limit of no inertia)
+: Disable convective fluxes to approach the Stokes limit of no inertia.
+  High viscosity or steady state still needed

 ## Type `double`